a2geek/libvirt-bosh-cpi/README.md

 ## Tinkering

-Expect things to not work.
-This is all setup for Ubuntu Bionic (18.04) using QEMU/KVM for the Libvirt virtualization component.
+This is all setup for Ubuntu Bionic (18.04) using QEMU/KVM for the Libvirt virtualization component and Openstack stemcell.

 All commands should be run from the root of this repository.